 - Kissing Bridge

-Western New York is a mix of public and private ski clubs.
-The largest three Bristol Mountain, Kissing Bridge and Holiday Valley are public.
-Bristol offers the most vertical, while Kissing Bridge and Holiday Valley are more spread out.
-The more western resorts like Kissing Bridge, Holiday and Peak n Peek can get the most snow, with some storms leaving multiple feet.
+Western New York offers a mix of public resorts and private clubs.
+The three largest mountains — Bristol, Holiday Valley and Kissing Bridge — are public.
+Bristol offers the most vertical drop, while Holiday Valley and Kissing Bridge are more spread out.
+The resorts in far western NY — Kissing Bridge, Holiday and Peek’n Peak — get the most snow, with some storms leaving multiple feet.

-So whether you are hardcore storm chaser or someone who wants to take a couple laps after work, Western NY has what skiers want.
-While you’re out there enjoy a glass of NY state wine or beer at one of the many local wineries and breweries in the surrounding area or maybe check out a Buffalo Bills or Sabres game.
+Whether you’re a hardcore storm chaser or someone who wants to take a couple laps after work, Western NY has it.
+While you’re out, enjoy a glass of NY state wine or beer at one of the many local wineries and breweries in the area or check out a Buffalo Bills or Sabres game.

-Either way Western NY is the secret ski destination you may be missing out on.
+Either way Western NY may be the secret ski destination you’re missing out on.